 Schmidt Type N Test Hammers provide an impact energy of 1.63ft-lbf (2.207Nm) for non-destructive testing on concrete structures of 4in (100mm) or more in thickness, and a maximum particle size ≤1.25in (32mm).
 Type N rebound hammers are available in several models designed primarily for concrete testing applications and include a variety of recording and reporting features.

 - Original Schmidt Concrete Test Hammer is a Type N hammer produced by the original manufacturer.
-This industry-trusted solution that has been in use since the 1950’s.
+This industry-trusted solution has been in use since the 1950’s.

 - Original Schmidt Live Concrete Test Hammer is the newest Type N rebound hammer with advanced capabilities for data collection, processing and sharing.
 Designed to work in conjunction with iOS systems and for real-time web reporting.